browc1513/sMDT_fpga_arndt/Readme.md

     sseg[0-6] - Corresponds to the segment on each seven segment "8" JA[0-2] - Connections from FPGA to scintillators (and eventually mini-chamber) TX - Data transmitter pin
+    RX - Data receiver pin

 ## Running

 Connect the FPGA board as shown below.
 JA port is connected with the scintillators.
 We write code to connect that to the serial output, in the form of the various digital circuits (vhd files) that we've written.
 WARNING: Input voltage should be 3.3V

+To run your complete code with the FPGA, first run synthesis, then implementation, then generate bitstream.
+Open the hardware manager, select "open target" and then "program device" and your code will then run.

+NOTE: make sure the power supply connected the scintillators is on so signals are detected.

 ![avatar](Plots/Connect.jpeg)